 Whether you’re a first-time renter or long-term tenant, renters insurance is always a good idea.
 Think of it as your financial safety blanket in the event of any unexpected accidents or emergencies.
 Here, we explore five key benefits of renters insurance:

 In the event of theft, vandalism, or a weather-related incident, replacing your personal belongings can cost you a large chunk of money.
 You may not think about how much all your belongings cost cumulatively until they’re gone.
-Your renters insurance is designed to break the financial fall by protecting you against losses to property like clothes, jewelry, technology and electronics, furniture, and more.
+Your renters insurance is designed to break the financial fall by protecting you against losses to property like clothes, jewelry, technology and electronics, furniture, and more so long as the cause of the loss is covered by your policy.
 In many policies, this even includes belongings stored in your car.

-If someone is injured in your home or if you (or someone else in your family) accidentally injures someone else, the cost of a lawsuit can add up quickly.
-Renters insurance ensures you’re covered for injuries or damages, typically with a minimum of $100,000 in liability coverage.
-That said, most liability coverage doesn’t include you (the tenant) or your regular household guests.
+If someone who doesn’t live there is injured in your home or if you (or someone else in your family) accidentally injures someone else, the cost of a lawsuit can add up quickly.
+Renters insurance ensures you’re covered for injuries or damages, typically with a minimum of $100,000 in liability coverage so long as the cause of the injury or damage is covered in the policy.
+That said, most liability coverage doesn’t include you (the tenant) or your family members.
 Guests or individuals invited on the premises are covered, unless the coverage specifies otherwise.

-In the event that your rental becomes uninhabitable due to an accident, natural disaster, or other covered loss, most renters insurance policies will cover additional living expenses, like hotel stays, restaurant meals, or other living expenses to hold you over as you wait for your rental unit to be habitable again.
+In the event that your rental becomes uninhabitable due to an accident, some natural disasters, or other covered loss, most renters insurance policies will cover additional living expenses, like hotel stays, restaurant meals, pet boarding, or other living expenses to hold you over as you wait for your rental unit to be habitable again.
 As always, it’s important to do your research ahead of time and be clear about whether or not your policy includes coverage for these temporary living expenses.

 Accidents happen all the time, and those accidents can result in steep costs.
 Renters insurance allows you to protect yourself and your belongings for a relatively low price — one that could save you thousands of dollars down the line, if you need to make a claim for injury or damage.
 The average cost of renters insurance in the U.S. is roughly $179 per year, which is only $15 per month.